AR as an Evaluation Playground: Bridging Metrics and Visual Perception of Computer Vision Models

-During the design of visual perception experiments, conducting pilot studies is often valuable for assessing potential question bias and difficulty levels.
-Initial findings from these studies can help researchers identify visual materials that are most likely to yield meaningful insights for the final experiment. \sysname supports an iterative approach to experiment design by enabling researchers to easily collect new data, visually and quantitatively explore results from commonly used datasets, and collaborate with remote participants through live streaming and replay of AR scenes.
+During the design of visual perception experiments, conducting studies is often valuable for assessing potential question bias and difficulty levels.
+Initial findings from these studies can help researchers identify visual materials that are likely to yield meaningful insights for the final experiment. \sysname enables researchers to easily collect new data, visually and quantitatively explore results from commonly used datasets, and through live streaming and replay of AR scenes.
 In the following sections, we describe two extensions that researchers can build on top of \sysname.

+\para{Automatic High-Quality Scenario Generation.} Generating AR scenarios for debugging and perception studies means placing virtual objects in realistic positions.
+Doing this by hand takes time and often produces scenes that look wrong, such as a teapot floating in the air instead of sitting on a table, which can distract the study from focusing on rendering quality.
+To streamline this process, we design an automatic re-rendering pipeline that generates AR scenarios by sampling object poses on detected support surfaces, such as tables or floors, and discarding candidates that would be out of the camera frustum.
+Figure~\ref{fig:autoPlacement} shows virtual teapots that our system places at different positions in the same captured scene.

-\para{Custom Experiment Protocols.} Researchers can easily extend the functionality of our framework by implementing custom experiment protocols.
-For instance, to incorporate the HYPE protocol~\cite{Zhou2019-hd}, which evaluates time-limited perceptual thresholds and human error rates without imposing time constraints on object insertion or occlusion rendering tasks—researchers can act as AR users to record real-world data using our framework or supply a data loader for their target datasets.
-They can then generate the required visual assets through our edge server’s processing pipeline and implement the application logic that defines \emph{how, when, and what} visual content is displayed as participants interact with the study interface.
-Supporting such custom protocols significantly simplifies experiment setup and promotes reproducible evaluation of visual computer vision models.
-In Section~\S\ref{sec:casestudy:lighting}, we demonstrate how the three-sphere protocol~\cite{wang2022stylelight}, a custom lighting estimation evaluation procedure, can be integrated into \sysname to facilitate robust assessment of lighting estimation models.
+\para{Custom Experiment Protocols.} Researchers can easily extend \sysname by implementing custom experiment protocols.
+For instance, to incorporate the HYPE protocol~\cite{Zhou2019-hd}, which evaluates time-limited perceptual thresholds and human error rates, researchers can record real-world data using \sysname or provide a data loader for their target datasets.
+They can then use the edge-based processing pipeline to generate the required visual assets and implement the application logic that controls \emph{how, when, and what} visual content is shown as participants interact with the study interface.
+Supporting such custom protocols reduces setup effort and promotes reproducible evaluation of visual CV models.
+In \S\ref{sec:caseStudy}, we show how the three-sphere protocol~\cite{wang2022stylelight}, a custom lighting estimation evaluation procedure, can be integrated into \sysname to facilitate robust assessment of lighting estimation models.